Maurice Cranston

 Maurice William Cranston (8 May 1920 – 5 November 1993) was a British philosopher, professor and author.
 He served for many years as Professor of Political Science at the London School of Economics, and was also known for his popular publications.
 In the late 1970s and early 1980s he was Professor of Political Theory at the European University Institute in Florence (Italy).

-He was born at 53 Harringay Road, Harringay and educated at South Harringay School, the University of London and the St Catherine's College, Oxford.
+He was born at 53 Harringay Road, Harringay and educated at South Harringay School, the University of London and St Catherine's College, Oxford.
 As a young man, Cranston was a friend of the painter Denton Welch, and was immortalised as "Markham" in Welch's short story, "Touchett's Party".
 During the Second World War, Cranston was a conscientious objector, active in the Peace Pledge Union, and a "frequent contributor" to its newspaper Peace News.

 Cranston's major works include biographies of John Locke, for which he received the 1957 James Tait Black Memorial Prize, and Rousseau, Jean-Paul Sartre and others addressing the history of liberty.

 He contributed to many publications in both Britain and the United States and wrote scripts for the BBC.
 In 1946 two of his detective novels were published by John Westhouse: Tomorrow We'll Be Sober and Philosopher's Hemlock.
 Under the name Michael Stone, he also wrote a children's school story The Master of Magic, published by Peter Lunn in 1947.